yajurahuja/QuantumCGT/README.md

 # QuantumCGT
-Repository for Implementing and Analysing Quantum Combinatorial Games
+Repository for implementing and analysing Quantum Combinatorial Games